C++ Memory Ordering Model

 Notes (NB)

-execution.
+thread execution.
 The details of how a thread execution determines its partial ordering of memory events is

 beyond the scope of this document.